On analysis of open optimization algorithms: Introduction

 Instead of designing controllers in closed-form, many modern implementations of controllers take the form of feedback from explicit optimization problems.
 While providing a full overview is impossible, some particularly popular methods with optimization explicitly in the control loop are Model Predictive Control \cite{JBR-DQM:09}, its data-based variants \cite{JC-JL-FD:21}, Online Feedback Optimization \cite{OFO20,HAUSWIRTH2024100941}, and safety filters \cite{Ames17}.
 Accordingly, the aforementioned papers point to a rich literature regarding the analysis of closed loops between plants and optimization-based controllers.

-In many applications, however, solving the optimization problem within each time step of the plant is impossible.
-One approach is to use an iterative optimization algorithm, which is guaranteed to converge to the optimal value, iterate for one or more steps, and feed the resulting (potentially suboptimal) value to the plant.
-To analyze this, we can assume that for each time instance of the plant the optimization algorithm can perform enough steps to get within a pre-specified distance to the optimal value, that is `small enough'.
-In contrast, this paper is interested in the situation without such \textit{time scale separation}: We assume the plant and algorithm take one step each.
+In many applications, fully resolving the optimization problem at the same frequency as the plant is impossible.
+A common approach is to consider an iterative optimization algorithm which is guaranteed to converge to the optimal value, iterate for one or more steps, and feed the resulting suboptimal value to the plant.
+Assuming that for each time instance of the plant the optimization algorithm can converge to within a pre-specified distance to the optimal value, can be combined with robustness analysis to yield closed loop guarantees.

 The question arises which algorithm to use.
-A natural choice is to pick one with the fastest known convergence rate.
-To draw an analogy towards classical control design, this boils down to designing an autonomous system that converges to an ideal control quickly.
-However, as is well known, the interconnection of stable systems is not necessarily stable.

-We can derive a second observation from taking this system-theoretic perspective on algorithm design.
-In practice, implementation of algorithms is imprecise or noisy.
-For instance, gradients can not always be obtained precisely.
-Taking the system-theoretic view, this can be modeled as a disturbance acting on the algorithm.
-Of course, if we do not take this effect into account, we could design highly performing algorithms which destabilize with arbitrarily small disturbances.
-Hence, we want to design algorithms in such a way that the effect of these disturbances is bounded.
-Robustness and performance, however, are in general not aligned.
-Therefore it is important to analyze the trade-off between robustness and performance.
+This work stands within the context of system theory for algorithms \cite{STOA24}, that is, viewing algorithms as dynamical systems, unifying ideas from both.
+In this, designing an optimization algorithm boils down to designing an autonomous system which converges to the optimal control input.
+In practice, implementation of algorithms is imprecise or noisy, especially on embedded platforms and subject to real-time computing at the sampling rate of the system.
+Taking the system-theoretic view, this can be modeled as a disturbance acting on the algorithm, and foundational to robust control is the trade-off between robustness and stability.
+Indeed, convergence and robustness of optimization algorithms exhibit the same trade-off \cite{BvS-LL:21}.
+Hence, in such cases, simply picking the fastest-converging optimization algorithm can have unforeseen side effects or, in the worst case, destabilize.

-A last note is that this work stands within the ideas of system theory for algorithms \cite{STOA24}, which provides a number of additional reasons for not viewing modern algorithms \emph{in silico}, but as dynamical systems.
-In order to address these issues, we propose to investigate the analysis of \textit{open} optimization algorithms, that is, optimization algorithms with inputs and outputs.
+More broadly, we are interested in situations with external signals that can not necessarily be modeled as disturbances.
+In order to address these issues, we propose to investigate the analysis of \textit{open} optimization algorithms, that is, optimization algorithms which are not autonomous, but have remaining inputs and outputs.
 Since, for closed algorithms, the natural analysis concept is contraction theory, we consider its open equivalent of incremental dissipativity in this paper.